 Gratitude-start the day with appreciation, and end it by thinking of a few things you’re thankful for.
 In between, thank those you are grateful for. (time: a few minutes) Here are the benefits of Gratitude.

-- Apps: I may try Secret of Happiness (a 30 day challenge) and/or Attitudes of Gratitude for a Gratitude app.
-Gratitude Journal looks good. (iOS has a lot more options for this for some reason!)
+- Apps: I may try Attitudes of Gratitude or the Gratitude Journal. (iOS has a lot more options for this for some reason!)

 Time to cultivate these happy habits